pokt-network/poktroll/docusaurus/docs/protocol/primitives/claim_and_proof_lifecycle.md

 early or too late, it will be rejected by the protocol.

-If a `Supplier` fails to submit a `Proof` during the Proof Window, the Claim will expire and it it will forfeit any previously claimed work done.
+If a `Supplier` fails to submit a `Proof` during the Proof Window, the Claim will expire and the supplier will forfeit rewards for the claimed work done.

-_TODO_DOCUMENT(@Olshansk): Link to the governance params governing this once implemented._
+See [Session Windows & On-Chain Parameters](#session-windows--on-chain-parameters) for more details.

 ## Proof Security